Callum-Irving/PNeat/README.md

 }
 ```

+## Innovation

+Both nodes and connections have innovation numbers.
+The population maintains the past innovations.
+Node innovations are determined by the connection that they interrupt.
+Connection innovations are determined by the source and destination nodes.

+## Recurrent Connections

+A connection is recurrent if its output leads to its input through other non-recurrent nodes.

 # Eclipse Template Stuff

 The following describes how to set up a Processing Library project in Eclipse and build it successfully, and to make your Library ready for distribution.